danilosampaio/dockerup/readme.md

 $ npm install -g dokerup
 ```

-and run dockerup in your project root directory
+and run dockerup at your project root directory

 ```sh
 $ dockerup
 ```

+### Node applications

+for node applications, it will run `start` script from `package.json`.

 ## Licence